Contaminated Multivariate Time-Series Anomaly Detection with Spatio-Temporal Graph Conditional Diffusion Models: Proposed Method

-In this module, we aim to build a time-then-graph framework, as is motivated in the Introduction, by \b{including multiple back-to-back S4 layers} to capture intra-variable dependencies, a graph learning strategy to dynamically learn the graph structure and features, and GIN layers \cite{xu2018powerful} to capture inter-variable dependencies.
+This module builds a time-then-graph framework, motivated in \br{\textbf{Section 1}-Paragraph 5}, by incorporating two components: Intra-variable Modeling and Inter-variable Modeling.

-Regarding the S4 layers, we use $\hat{\mathbf{x}}_{(i)}^0 \in \mathbb{R}^{K \times L}$ as the input and project it onto an embedding space, called $\mathbf{H}_{(i)} \in \mathbb{R}^{K \times \Gamma \times U}$, where \b{$\Gamma$ and $U$ are hyper-parameters defining} the S4 embedding dimension. \b{In our experiments, to maintain a sense of the number of time stamps present in $\mathbf{x}_{(i)}$, we set $\Gamma$ to $L$, corresponding to the length of the input time series.} This allows us to model the long-term intra-variable dependencies within each variable. $\mathbf{H}_{(i)}$ is used as the input to the graph learning \b{phase, which models} the underlying inter-variable dependencies. \b{Prior studies have shown the superior performance of graph learning when using the temporal embedding rather than the original data \cite{tang2023modeling}.}
+\textbf{Intra-variable Modeling.} We propose to leverage multiple back-to-back S4 layers to capture long-range intra-variable dependencies.
+Specifically, we use $\hat{\mathbf{x}}_{(i)}^0 \in \mathbb{R}^{K \times L}$ as the input and project it onto an embedding space, called $\mathbf{H}_{(i)} \in \mathbb{R}^{K \times \Gamma \times U}$, where $\Gamma$ and $U$ are hyperparameters defining the S4 embedding dimension.
+To maintain a sense of the number of timestamps present in $\mathbf{x}_{(i)}$, we set $\Gamma$ to $L$, corresponding to the input length.
+This allows us to model long-term intra-variable dependencies within each variable. $\mathbf{H}_{(i)}$ is then used in the graph learning phase to model inter-variable dependencies.
+Prior studies have shown the superior performance of graph learning when using the temporal embedding rather than the original data \cite{tang2023modeling}.

-Regarding the graph learning phase, we represent $\mathbf{H}_{(i)}$ as a set of graphs $\mathbb{G}_{(i)} = \{\mathcal{G}_{(i)}^m\}_{m=1}^d$, where $d = \frac{\Gamma}{g}$ and $g$ is the pre-defined length of the short and non-overlapping time intervals within the $i$th observation. \b{As each observation within a dataset can encompass thousands of time stamps, constructing a graph for every individual time step becomes inefficient and computationally demanding.
-A more effective approach involves creating a graph over a defined time interval, which aids in information aggregation.
-This strategy not only leads to a graph with reduced noise but also facilitates faster computations \cite{gao2022equivalence}}.
+\textbf{Inter-variable Modeling.} We represent $\mathbf{H}_{(i)}$ as a set of graphs $\mathbb{G}_{(i)} = \{\mathcal{G}_{(i)}^m\}_{m=1}^d$, where $d = \frac{\Gamma}{g}$ and $g$ is the pre-defined length of the short and non-overlapping time windows within the $i$th observation.
+Since each observation can encompass thousands of timestamps, constructing a graph for every time step becomes inefficient and computationally demanding.
+Hence, we create a graph over a defined time window, which aids in information aggregation.
+This strategy not only leads to a graph with reduced noise but also facilitates faster computations \cite{gao2022equivalence}.